-The Employer will bear one-half the cost of training in those cases where management agrees that additional training could be of future use to the employee in working for theEmployer or desirable in preparation for possible advancement within the employee's particular field of work.
+The Employer will bear 1/2 the cost of training in those cases where management agrees that additional training could be of future use to the employee in working for the Employer or desirable in preparation for possible advancement within the employee's particular field of work.
 Cases where the period of training exceeds a year in duration shall be reviewed annually with respect to consideration for financial assistance.

-Moreover, at the Employer's discretion, consideration for assistance may be given only to one or more units of a course, and not necessarily to a course in its entirety.
+Moreover, at the Employer's discretion, consideration for assistance may be given only to 1 or more units of a course, and not necessarily to a course in its entirety.